microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_costestimator.md

-# IA Accelerator "Secure Mode" - Estimation
+# IA Accelerator Secure Mode - Estimation

 The Azure pricing calculator helps estimate costs by considering the amount of data to be processed and stored, as well as the expected performance level.
-It allows users to customize and combine different Azure services for IA Accelerator "secure mode" and provides cost estimates based on the chosen configurations.
+It allows users to customize and combine different Azure services for IA Accelerator secure mode and provides cost estimates based on the chosen configurations.

 | Solution            | Mode | Environment  |    Azure Pricing Calculator Link  |
 | :------------------:|:---------:|:---------------:|:-------------------:|